Winston Churchill – one of Uganda’s early Tourists – 1907

 The Kingdom of Uganda is a fairy tale.
 The scenery is different, the climate is different and most of all, the people are different from anything elsewhere to be seen in the whole range of Africa….what message I bring back….concentrate on Uganda.

 The path along Murchison Falls that Visitors hike up to the top of the falls.
-Winston Churchill took down and continued by boat along the Nile through Uganda into Sudan to Khartoum.
+Winston Churchill took down and continued by boat along the Nile from Sudan to Khartoum through Uganda.
 However, it was Uganda that he fell in love with, and most visitors to Uganda still do.

-“My African Journey” by Winston Churchill – though published in 1908 about Winston Churchill’s journey to Uganda – the Pearl of Africa in 1907 still is excellent reading in the 21st Century.
+“My African Journey” by Winston Churchill – though published in 1908 about Winston Churchill’s journey to Uganda – the Pearl of Africa of 1907 still is excellent reading in the 21st Century.

-In 2018 we created a Winston Churchill Pearl of Africa Trail Hiking Safari for twenty women from Toronto Canada.
-It was a total success that took over one year to plan.
-It took weeks of testing it for ourselves before we went primetime with twenty women from Canada.
+In 2018 we created a Winston Churchill Pearl of Africa Trail Hiking Safari for twenty women from Toronto, Canada.
+It was a total success that took over one year to plan, and it took weeks of testing it for ourselves before we went primetime with twenty women from Canada.

-We had everything in place, security, guides, rangers, a nurse.
-We incorporated rafting, boating, escort vehicle, and it went off without a hitch.
+We had everything in place, security, guides, rangers, and a nurse.
+We incorporated rafting, boating, and an escort vehicle, and it went off without a hitch.

-They followed in the footsteps of Winston Churchill Safari included time in Entebbe, Kampala.
+They followed in the footsteps of Winston Churchill’s Safari, including time in Entebbe, Kampala.
 A boat ride to Jinja.
 He continued hiking along the Nile, across Lake Kyoga to Masindi and Murchison Falls, ten days in all.

-The book “Winston Churchill’s – 1907 African Travels to Uganda” gives you historical insight and background to Uganda and its relationship as a protectorate rather than a colony to Britain, and you can still find it on Amazon.com in the 21st Century.
+The book “Winston Churchill’s – 1907 African Travels to Uganda” gives you historical insight and background to Uganda and its relationship as a protectorate rather than a colony to Britain.
+You can still find it on Amazon.com in the 21st Century.

-In the 21st Century, travelers still discover the Pearl of Africa as Winston Churchill did and are amazed by what they find.
-We create Safaris that include following the Footsteps of Winston Churchill.
-Contact us about them.
+In the 21st Century, travelers still discover the Pearl of Africa as Winston Churchill did and are amazed by their findings.
+We create Safaris that include following the Footsteps of Winston Churchill and contacting us about them.